kymb0/kymb0.github.io/_posts/draft.md

 ![runbook](/assets/images/azure/runbook_replace_publish_start.jpg)

-We can see that we successfuly escalated our role to `owner` over the entire `azuregoat_app` resource group by again running `az role assignment list -g azuregoat_app`
+We can see that we successfuly escalated our role to `owner` over the entire `azuregoat_app` resource group by again running `az role assignment list -g azuregoat_app` and seeing that the principal id of the virtual machine (which we are executing under the context of) now has the owner role assigned.

 ![runbook](/assets/images/azure/escalation_success.jpg)